JCBenR/CodeChallenges/README.md

 15. **search rotated array**: binary search dividing up to find the location of a letter inside a sorted, but rotated array.
 16. **wordSearch**: Given an m x n grid of characters board and a string word, return true if word exists in the grid.
 17. **reorder list in place**: given a linked list of nodes, reorder it, in place, so that it appears (L0 → Ln → L1 → Ln - 1 → L2 → Ln - 2 → …)
+18. **Combo Sum**: Given an array of distinct integers candidates and a target integer target, return a list of all unique combinations of candidates where the chosen numbers sum to target.
+You may return the combinations in any order.